Religion in Croatia: Demographics

-According to the 2011 census 86.28% of Croatians are Catholics, while Orthodox Christians make up 4.44% of the population, Muslims 1.47%, and Protestants 0.34% of the population.
-3.81% of Croatians are not religious and atheists, 0.76% are agnostics and sceptics, and 2.17% are undeclared.
-In the Eurostat Eurobarometer Poll of 2005, 67% of the population of Croatia responded that "they believe there is a God".
-In a 2009 Gallup poll, 70% answered yes to the question "Is religion an important part of your daily life?".
-However, only 24% of the population attends religious services regularly.
+According to the 2021 census 83.04% of residents residing in Croatia are Catholics, while Orthodox Christians make up 3.35% of the population, Muslims 1.32%, and Protestants 0.26% of the population.
+6.39% of Croatians are not religious, atheists or agnostics and 3.86% are undeclared.

-Interaction between religious and secular Life
+Interaction between religious and secular life

 Public schools allow religious teaching in cooperation with religious communities having agreements with the state, but attendance is not mandated.
 Religion classes (vjeronauk) are organized widely in public elementary and secondary schools, most commonly coordinated with the Catholic Church.

 The public holidays in Croatia also include the religious festivals (blagdan) of Epiphany, Easter Monday, Corpus Christi Day, Assumption Day, All Saints' Day, Christmas, and St. Stephen's or Boxing Day.
 The primary holidays are based on the Catholic liturgical year, but other believers are legally allowed to celebrate other major religious holidays.

 Marriages conducted by the religious communities having agreements with the state are officially recognized, eliminating the need to register the marriages in the civil registry office.
 The Catholic Church in Croatia receives state financial support and other benefits established in concordats between the Government and the Vatican.
 The concordats and other government agreements with non-Catholic religious communities allow state financing for some salaries and pensions for religious officials through government-managed pension and health funds.

 The concordats and agreements also regulate public school catechisms and military chaplains.

 In line with the concordats signed with the Roman Catholic Church and in an effort to further define their rights and privileges within a legal framework, the government has additional agreements with the following 14 religious and Faith communities: